Software-Improvement-Group/sigridci/docs/faq-security.md

 Therefore, scanning transitive dependencies can be enabled or disabled in [the analysis configuration](analysis-scope-configuration.md).

-### Why are findings counted double sometimes in the finding list?
+### Why does the finding list count certain findings twice?

-The finding list is to indicate compliance.
+The finding list indicates *compliance*.
 Sometimes a single finding on a vulnerable library has multiple vulnerabilities in multiple categories (e.g. injection and XXE).
-In that case these are counted separately in the list, but as one in the totals dashboard.
+In that case these are counted separately in the list.
+However, despite the finding appearing in multiple categories, it is still the same finding.
+It only counts as a single finding towards the total, and resolving the finding will resolve it towards all categories.

 ### What technology is Open Source Health based on?

 Open Source Health is proprietary SIG technology where we combine 20+ different ecosystems.
 Examples are Sonatype OSS Index, Google OSV, and GitHub security advisories.
 Depending on the technology, this will analyze dependency management files (e.g. `pom.xml` or `package.json`), library source files (e.g. `jquery-3.6.1.js`), and binary library files (e.g. `log4j.jar`).

-### Why are sometimes Open Source vulnerability entries without a CVE?
+### Why are some Open Source vulnerabilities missing a CVE?

 As indicated in the previous question, SIG gathers data from multiple ecosystems.
 Most of these ecosystems link library vulnerabilities to CVEs, but some provide their own data that is not connected to CVEs.